VILLASframework/documentation/docs/node/nodes/infiniband.md

 It is possible that the CPU copies the data to be sent directly to the HCA.
 Then, the HCA can take the data from it's internal memory as soon as it is ready to send it.
 This has the advantage that the buffer can be returned immediately to the VILLAS Framework and that it increases performance.
 By default inline packets are enabled.

-If this flag is set, the @ref node-type-infiniband node-type checks if a sample is small enough to be sent inline, and if this is the case sends it inline.
+If this flag is set, the [`infiniband`](../nodes/infiniband.md) node-type checks if a sample is small enough to be sent inline, and if this is the case sends it inline.

 ### out.max_inline_data (integer) = 0

 This value represents the maximum number of bytes to be send inline.
 The maximum number of this value depends on the HCA.
 The settings defaults to zero.
 However, many HCAs will automatically adjust it to 60.

-*Important note*: The greater this value gets, the smaller @ref node-config-node-infiniband-out-max_wrs can be.
+*Important note*: The greater this value gets, the smaller `out.max_wrs` can be.
 If `out.max_inline_data` is too big for the number specified in `out.max_wrs`, the node will return an error that the Queue Pair could not be created.
 Since this is different for various HCAs, it is not possible for us to give more specified errors.

 **Example**: